tytydraco/yessleep/out/On_Lunn_Creek_Hill.md

 “I’ve got a good feeling.
 Thanks, friend.”

 My father was a fisherman.
-He used to put me down for my hobby, never allowing me the opportunity to explain to him how very similar our hobbies were.
+He used to put me down for my hobby, never allowing me the opportunity to explain to him how very much in common our hobbies had.
 It was Freddy who introduced me to amateur radio, or ‘HAM radio’ as the big station workers liked to call it, a word with a deep etymology, developing from a pejorative slur to a prideful colloquialism that we HAMs have adopted with fervor over the past century and a bit.

 “Radio?” my father said to me one day after I had gotten home from school.
 And believe me, I had nearly run home from the bus stop.
 The truth was I couldn’t wait to hell him.
 I thought he’d be proud.
 I thought it would be interesting to him.
 “What are you, a sissy?” he had said.
 I remember feeling like he’d just gutted me with a pool cue.
 “There are plenty of useful after-school activities, Kyle. *Active* activities.
 It’s in the word, active.
 What about soccer?
 You’ve always liked soccer.
 Or if you’re not into team sports, how about track?
 I’ll support whatever you choose.”